 For C.I. to optimize the benefits of risk and minimize costs, a "strategic risk management" culture must be embedded into all activities.
 This embedded strategic (aka "enterprise") risk management framework will ensure that decisions that trade value and risk will be made on an informed basis and will be aligned with campus risk tolerance and overall strategic planning.

 Campus administrators and decision makers are responsible for effecting risk management as an integral function within their area of responsibility.
 They are responsible for ensuring that faculty and staff members are aware of the University's commitment to strategic risk management and to ensure that all employees are provided with information necessary to minimize the effects of hazard-related losses, as well as losses on the University's assets, financial standing and reputation.

 The goals of C.I.'s Strategic Risk Management Program include:

-- Utilize risk to the University's competitive advantage
+- Utilizing risk to the University's competitive advantage

-- Design a comprehensive and common-sense approach to managing risks across the entire organization
+- Designing a comprehensive and common-sense approach to managing risks across the entire organization

-- Disseminate to the University community the upside of risk and the many opportunities it can present
+- Recognizing the upside of risk and the many opportunities it can present

 More on the C.I.
 Strategic Risk Management Program will be available soon.